brenwell/pixi-center/README.md

 ### Center at a point

-This will center the label at give coordinate.
-Regardless of anchor values.
+This will center the label at the given coordinate, regardless of anchor values.

 ```js
 label.centerAt({x: 10, y: 10})